Aidbox/examples/aidbox-notify-via-custom-resources/README.md

     type: Reference
     scalar: true
     refers: ["Patient"]
+  templateParameters:
+    scalar: true
+    additionalProperties:
+      type: string
 ```

+In this FHIRShema:

-Here we use the standard task status value set ([link](https://hl7.org/fhir/valueset-task-status.html)) for `TutorNotification.status`, but it contains too many codes, so we restrict them via the element-specific constraint.
+- Here we use the standard task status value set ([link](https://hl7.org/fhir/valueset-task-status.html)) for `TutorNotification.status`, but it contains too many codes, so we restrict them via the element-specific constraint.
+- Also, we use [additionalProperties FHIRSchema extensions](https://fhir-schema.github.io/fhir-schema/reference/extensions.html#additionalproperties?utm_source=github&utm_medium=readme&utm_campaign=app-examples-repo) which is <u>FHIR incompatible</u> but allows us to put all template parameters in TutorNotification resource.

 ### Search Parameters